Get Connected - Wireless & Residence Halls

 Connecting with Wireless - Students, Staff and Faculty

-New this Fall 2013, our XpressConnect wizard will lead you through the process to download and install software required prior to connecting to our secure network.
+The XpressConnect wizard leads you through the process to download and install software required prior to connecting to our secure network.

 - Connect to our limited access public wireless network, LC Wireless.